Macquarie Park

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Macquarie Park has 91 active public transport stops serving a mix of light rail and bus services.
-These stops are served by 43 individual routes that collectively facilitate 16,024 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 123 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Car remains the dominant mode of transport at 47%, followed by train at 23% and walking at 14%.
+These are covered by 43 individual routes, collectively providing 16,024 weekly passenger trips.
+Transport accessibility is excellent, with residents typically located 123 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the dominant mode at 47%, followed by train at 23% and walking at 14%.
 Vehicle ownership averages 0.3 per dwelling, below the regional average.

 Frequently Asked Questions - Transport